Your Car Policy Won't Cover This

 What does trailer insurance cover?

-This table shows what standalone trailer insurance typically covers compared to relying on your car policy.
-Exact inclusions vary between insurers, which is why it pays to have a broker review the policy wording.
+This table shows what dedicated trailer cover may offer compared to relying on your car policy alone.
+Exact inclusions differ between insurers and trailer types.
+Not every cover type is available for every trailer, which is why it pays to have a broker go through your options.

 |---|---|---|